 2.3.
 Growth in the substrate

 It is well known that the manner by which Heterobasidion pathogen mycelium penetrate root and trunk tissues (Fig. 3) is different for pine and spruce [6,8].
-Generally, in pine, mycelium of H. annosum develop primarily in and around cambial tissues and in the external sapwood, while in spruce, H. parviporum mycelium develop in the middle part of the tree, in the heartwood [60,61].
-While in pines, infected trees die quite quickly due to enzymatic fungal cells that cause decay of tree tissues at the root collar, in spruce the disease process can last for decades, with infected trees not displaying signs of crown dieback because the cambium and phloem remain healthy and retain their conductive abilities [8].
+Generally, in pine, mycelium of H. annosum develops primarily in and around cambial tissues and in the external sapwood, while in spruce, H. parviporum mycelium develops, in the heartwood [60,61].
+While in pines, infected trees die quite quickly due to fungal cells that cause decay of tree tissues at the root collar, in spruce the disease process can last for decades, with infected trees not displaying signs of crown dieback because the cambium and phloem remain healthy and retain their conductive abilities [8].
+However, if the spruce are growing in alkalaine soils or in the case of high inoclulum pressure, Heterrobasidion will still kill them.

-The linear growth rate of H. parviporum mycelium and of the competitive fungus, P. gigantea, evaluated in pure cultures showed an interesting pattern. Żółciak et al. [62] found that, in the first 2 days, differences in growth between both fungi were very significant (Fig. 3), with P. gigantea elongating about five times faster than H. parviporum.
+The linear growth rate of H. parviporum mycelium and of the competitive fungus, P. gigantea, evaluated in pure cultures showed an interesting pattern. Żółciak et al. [62] found that, in the first 2 days, differences in growth between both fungi were very significant (Fig. 3), with P. gigantea elongating about five times faster than H. parviporum on 2% malt extract agar (MEA).